 On top of all that, you can expect your car insurance rates to climb quite a bit and likely require high-risk coverage.

 Ohio’s rules of the road make sure everyone is safe and responsible when driving.

 Ohio’s insurance system uses fault to determine which insurance company pays out for damages.
 This means that your liability coverage will pay for the other driver’s damages and any injuries if you’re at fault.

 When your liability limits are met and exceeded, you will be responsible for the remaining damages.

 If you are less than 50 percent at fault, you can recover damages minus the percentage of your fault.
-Here’s how that works: if you’re 20 percent at fault, you can recover 80 percent of your damages, so in a $100,000 claim, you’d get $80,000.
+Here’s how that works: if you’re 20 percent at fault, you can recover 80 percent of your costs, so in a $100,000 claim, you’d get $80,000.

 Seat Belt and Car Seat Laws

 Ohio’s seat belt law requires that everyone is buckled in a seat belt when driving or riding in the front passenger seat.